sakibahammed/Just-an-Ordinary-project/README.md

     5. Optional: Sending Data with a POST request : if you want to send data with a request ( for example , using POST method ), you need to set the request (for example , using the POST method) , you need to set the request headers and include the data in the send() method.

     6. Handling CORS : If you are making requests to a different domain ( cross - origin requests ) , you may need to handle CORS policies.
 The server should return appropriate headers to allow cross-origin requests.

+    # Key Feature of XMLHttpRequest :

+    ==>    Asynchronous Communication : Allows to send requests and handle responses without blocking the rest of the code.

+    # HTTP Methods : Supports methods like GET , POST , PUT , DELETE, etc,

+    # Request Headers : You can set custom request headers.

+    # Response Handling : You can handle responsees in various formats such as JSON , XML or plain text.

+    # Cross-Origin Request : Allows you to make requests to a different domain, but you need to handle cross origin resource sharing (CORS) policies.